 What Happens If An Organisation Is Non-Compliant?

 May the 25th is not a compliance cutoff date, rather it is a date where companies must show their intent to comply.
-There are three objectives organisations should achieve by the 25th of May.
+FileInvite has developed a comprehensive study into the recent GDPR changes.
+These are the three objectives organisations should achieve by the 25th of May.

 Locate Your GDPR Data